Nisssssaan444/Network-log-analyzer/README.md

 # Network Log Analyzer (SOC Tool)

-This Python script is a lightweight **Real-Time Network Log Analyzer** designed for SOC (Security Operations Center) analysts.
+This Python script is a lightweight ** Network Log Analyzer** designed for SOC (Security Operations Center) analysts.
 It mimics the behavior of a SIEM by monitoring web server access logs (Apache/Nginx) and detecting potential security threats in real-time.

 ## Features